 - Avoid using fax leader page as far as possible;

 - Encourage staff to make better use of electronic means in disseminating health messages such as uploading publications onto departmental website to keep printed publications to the minimum;

-- Maximise the use of Internet and electronic mail facilities for re-circulation of circulars and guidelines to replace hardcopies;
+- Maximise the use of Internet and electronic mail facilities for communication to replace hardcopies;

 - Send greeting cards in festive seasons by electronic means;

 - Cease internal circulation of hardcopies of clinic timetable, telephone directory etc. to reduce paper consumption; and

 - E-forms for various licensing applications of the Department have been made available to the public on the government’s official website.

 The Department has implemented the following green procurement initiatives to support the use of environmentally friendly products: